pharaofranz/ftsky_school_vlbi_2025/index.md

 precise localisation of the target source.*

 ```
-- plots to add:
-  - dirty image of combined bursts
-  - dirty image of first burst
-  - clean image of check source
-  - clean image of pcal?
-  - example of calibrated phases
-  - example of bandpass

 ## Resources
 The calibration steps above are largely just following what other tutorials have done